saadeghi/daisyui/README.md

   Why do I need it?
 </summary>

-> [Utility first ↗︎](https://tailwindcss.com/docs/utility-first) is fast and scalable but developing a scalable design system with utility first is messy, time consuming hard to manage.
-So why not put all basic skeleton of your UI components in one place and use it on all your design systems then use the power of utility first everywhere?
+> [Utility first ↗︎](https://tailwindcss.com/docs/utility-first) is fast and scalable but developing a design system with utility first is messy and hard to manage when your codebase gets larger.
+So why not use a single `.btn` class for all your buttons instead of repeating ~15 utility classes on all your files?
+This way you can make sure all your components are sharing the same CSS and they respect the same design rules.

 </details>